A near-term quantum algorithm for solving linear systems of equations based on the Woodbury identity: Algorithms based on the Woodbury matrix identity

 We explore using this identity to solve equation \ref{eq:linsystem} with quantum computers, starting with simple cases and working towards more complex cases.
 When applying the Woodbury matrix identity, we assume that $A$ is easy to invert and $k$ is small compared to $N$.
-Note that $(C^{-1}+VA^{-1}U)^{-1}$ is a $k$-by-$k$ matrix, so we think of it as being small and manageable on a classical computer.
+Note that $(C^{-1}+VA^{-1}U)^{-1}$ is a $k$-by-$k$ matrix, so we may consider it small and manageable for a classical computer.
 We assume

 where $U_i$ and $V_i$ are unitaries that can be efficiently implemented on a quantum computer.
-Here we do not assume the set of states $\{\ket{u_i}\}_i$ (and $\{\ket{v_i}\}_i)$ to to be mutually orthogonal.
-Moreover, we assume that quantities like $\braket{v_i}{u_j}$ can be computed, for instance, using the Hadamard test, since $\braket{v_i}{u_j}=\expval{U_jV_i^\dagger}{v_i}$.
+We may thus assume that quantities like $\braket{v_i}{u_j}$ can be computed using the Hadamard test, since $\braket{v_i}{u_j}=\expval{V_i^\dagger U_j}{v_i}$.
 This is possible in an access model where we can implement controlled versions of these unitaries.
-In cases where the phase of the inner product is known (e.g., if the inner product is known \emph{a priori} to be positive, real), these inner products can also be computed using the swap test \cite{buhrman2001quantum}.
+It is worth noting that we need not make further assumptions about the properties that sets of states $\{\ket{u_i}\}_i$ and $\{\ket{v_i}\}_i$ have; for example, they need not be mutually orthogonal.
+In cases where the phase of the inner product is known (e.g., if the inner product is known \emph{a priori} to be positive and real), these inner products can also be computed using the swap test \cite{buhrman2001quantum}.
 The swap test does not require that the unitaries be controlled, so these cases simplify the circuits needed to implement the unitaries and require a weaker access model.

-Computing inner products is at the heart of using the Woodbury matrix identity on a quantum computer.
-As discussed further in the conclusion, the key to any quantum speed-up for solving linear systems of equations with this approach is that the quantum computer must perform the inner products faster than a classical computer.
+Computing inner products is at the heart of using the Woodbury matrix identity on a quantum computer; the key to any quantum speed-up for solving linear systems of equations with this approach is that the quantum computer must compute the inner products faster than a classical computer.
+While we do not consider computation of all possible inner-products in this paper, section \ref{sec:woodbury_speedup} proves that the Woodbury approach provides an exponential speedup over classical methods when computing inner products that can be expressed as Forrelation problems \cite{aaronson2015forrelation}.